 Background: In the remote far reaches of the Mojave Desert lies the largest national park in the continental United States.
 Hidden here in the hottest place on earth is another world full of diverse life and colorful landscapes.
 Join us as we take life to the extreme and explore Death Valley.
 Filmed primarily in 8K.

-6. Rocky Mountain 8K
+6. Rocky Mountain National Park Video

 Background: Rocky Mountain was the first film we chose to shoot in all four seasons because of the amazing change that takes place throughout the park during that time.
 Our primary focus was the fall season due to the spectacular fall colors but also the elk rutting season which is incredible to witness.